Swiss ban new VW diesels hit by motor manipulation

-ZURICH (Reuters) - The Swiss Federal Roads Office on Friday issued a preliminary ban on registering new Volkswagen (VOWG_p.DE) diesel vehicles that may be outfitted with software designed to cheat emissions tests, it said in a statement.
+ZURICH, Oct 2 (Reuters) - The Swiss Federal Roads Office on Friday issued a preliminary ban on registering new Volkswagen diesel vehicles that may be outfitted with software designed to cheat emissions tests, it said in a statement.

 The agency also banned registering newly imported used vehicles affected by the manipulation scandal.
 Friday’s announcement does not apply to used VW vehicles already on the roads in Switzerland.